iteravirgo/bcsitera.github.io/apps/moderan/docs/en-US/help.md

 **NB!** It is important that Sales invoices and Posted sales invoices use different number series.

+### Setup dimensions in Moderan and BC
+To use dimensions, add the Accounting Code of the Moderan building, in the form: DIMENSION:DIMENSIONVALUE.
+For example: DEPARTMENT:MAIN.
+The same dimension and dimension value must be described in BC.

 ### Setup accounting codes in Moderan